bartdorlandt/paperless_email_processor/README.md

 ## Usage
 Provide the main folder along with the environment variables in a `.env` file.

+Create a `.env` file based on the `env.example` file and set the required environment variables.

+Run `task create_dirs` to create the necessary sub-directories.

 Run `task run` to start the script.